Expanding Your Business? Foreign Qualification Protects Your Rights in a New State

 To motivate companies to comply with the foreign qualification requirements, states generally limit access to their court system to domestic and properly registered foreign corporations and LLCs.
 While you’re usually able to defend yourself whether or not you’ve registered in the state, you won’t be able to bring a lawsuit to assert a claim against someone who has wronged you.
 This can prove costly.

 There can be unfortunate consequences other than lack of access to the court system.
 The corporation or LLC could be hit with fines, penalties and back taxes for the time it was transacting business without obtaining a certificate of authority to do so.
+For example, Connecticut imposes a fine of $300 for every month it operates in the state without being registered to do so.
 And, in some states, individual officers or agents may be fined as well.

 Don’t let your company be stripped of its rights by failing to foreign qualify in each state where you are doing business.
 The best practice is to make sure that you take steps to obtain a certificate of authority as soon as you begin doing business in a state other than your home state.